Estimated reading time: 3 minutes

 Get their immediate feedback after the training has ended on the learning methods and topics they found useful.

-These findings can then inform the direction of your training program into the future.
+These findings can then inform the direction of your training program in the future.

 By training your staff you help to move your company forward and maximize its potential.
 Putting a great training program in place takes a lot of hard work but the long-term rewards will certainly be worth it.